share this post

 This recipe may contain Amazon or other affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Bonus, these keto waffles with coconut flour are also with a dairy-free option, paleo-friendly, and contain less than one gram of net carbs per serving.
+These Coconut Flour Waffles have a fluffy texture and are ready in 5 minutes for a quick, sweet, healthy breakfast.
+Bonus, these keto waffles with coconut flour are also with a dairy-free option, paleo-friendly, and contain less than 1 gram of net carbs per serving.

 How To Make Coconut Flour Waffles